rangholiyaprince/google_places_suggestions/README.md

 - Easy integration with Flutter
 - Customizable search input and results display
 - Recent searches and voice input support
-- Location button for quick access to the user's location

 ## Installation